 - How would you handle an investigation of a trusted accounting employee who made improper journal entries and falsified financial statements?

-- “Communication and audit report writing mean the same thing.”
+- “Communication and audit report writing is the same.”
 Do you think this is true?
 Why or why not?

 - How would you respond to a peer who is preventing your team from completing its project?